ProAccess/place-image/readme.md

     a github Readme.md file, it was created with Pandoc using this place-image lua filter.

+### Example file included

+The master document used to create this *gfm* markdown readme.md is named **README-master.Rmd**.
+(Although it is in the *R* flavor of markdown, it is substantially identical to a *.md* format.)
+It is included in the github repository so you can view how the YAML headers are set up for the various output formats and how both global and individual image parameters are set.

 # Parameters you can control for images and captions

 The place-image filter allows you to specify these parameters: